 Q: What do I need to do to apply for an F1 visa in my country?

 Students will have to contact the US embassy in their city and get an appointment.
 Prior to your appointment you will need to pay the SEVIS fee.
 Make sure you have all the required documentation before your appointment.
 (I-20 form, Wesleyan’s acceptance letters, passport, photos, SEVIS receipt, non-immigrant visa application DS-160, and documentation of your financial ability to support yourself).
 For more details review your embassy’s website.

-Q: I have been accepted into North Carolina Wesleyan College.
+Q: I have been accepted into North Carolina Wesleyan University.
 What should I bring with me when I come?

 Besides your personal items and clothing we would recommend you to bring; hygiene products (shampoo, soap, towel, deodorant, tooth brush and toothpaste, etc.), travel and additional spending money, and a charger adapter/converter.